 No matter what you call this variant of hockey—salibandy, innebandy, unihockey or floorball, fans of the sport can now enjoy tracking or logging it with Endomondo and use notes to keep score.

-First introduced by Belgian John J. Merlin in the 1760’s, roller skating has come a long way, though it’s still a great way to get around the city while getting some cardio.
+First introduced by John Merlin in the 1760’s, roller skating is just as good a way to get around while getting some cardio in today as it was back then.
 Both on skates and blades, enjoy tracking indoor roller skating workouts as one of your new sports.

 Speed, touring, or figure.
 Whichever your flavor, ice skating is now a trackable sport on Endomondo.
 To keep your loops from your grapevines, use the hashtag feature to filter your ice skating sessions.